 When they arrived at Temple Street, Professor McCormack met Grace at the door and took her straight to the operating theatre.

 “They’re just amazing.
-They’ve got so many children up there but they make each and every one feel that they’re special.
+They’ve got so many children up there but they make each and every one feel like they’re special.
 They’re simply amazing, they really, really are.” – Grainne, Grace’s mum.

 “Grace has asked ‘will I always be this size?
 Will I get taller?’
 And we’ve told her that she’s always going to be small and that she’ll probably need her wheelchair a lot more as she gets older.
 But she just gets on with it.” – Grainne, Grace’s mum.